Dirac Gauginos, Negative Supertraces and Gauge Mediation: Conclusions

-Most interestingly, models with Dirac gauginos offer new fields with SM charges that make for interesting collider phenomenology.
-In standard supersoft mediation, since gaugino masses come a loop factor above scalar masses, gauginos and adjoints are typically heavy, up to 10 TeV to produce 100 GeV scalars.
+Finally, models with Dirac gauginos offer new fields with SM charges that make for interesting collider phenomenology.
+In standard supersoft mediation, since gaugino masses come a loop factor above scalar masses, gauginos and adjoints are typically heavy, usually to 10 TeV to produce scalars several hundred GeV in mass.
 Since I have included in this scenario independent mass contributions for the scalars, the adjoint fermions and gauginos are free to be of order 100 GeV, while maintaining weak scale MSSM scalar masses.
 Though scalar adjoints are heavy there remains the possibility of light adjoint fermions.
 When some small R-breaking is introduced there is a mass splitting between a mostly-adjoint and mostly-gaugino states.
 This may lead to the possibility of interesting cascade decays, and may shift current particle mass bounds.